mov-78/is.js/README.md

 - [Cheatsheet](#cheatsheet) - List of available predicates shipped with `is.js`.
 - [API reference](#api-reference) - Detailed documentation on each predicate.
-- [Writing new predicates](#writing-new-predicates) - Learn how to define new predicates and extends existing ones.
+- [Writing new predicates](#writing-new-predicates) - Learn how to define new predicates.

 ## Cheatsheet